The Cybersecurity Maturity Model Certification references “FCI”. What is this abbreviation?

 DoD Government contractors are already familiar with CUI.
 Contractors are required to protect CUI in their computer systems.
 The NIST Special Publication 800-171 describes the cybersecurity measures required to protect CUI.
 For the CMMC, Level 3 is the minimum protection for CUI.

-In the CMMC draft v0.6, FCI is primarily discussed in the Level 1 section.
-This makes me think that it is used as a justification and scope limiter for Level 1, and probably Level 2 audits.
+In the CMMC, FCI is primarily discussed in the Level 1 section.
+This makes me think that it is used as a justification and scope identifier for Level 1 and probably Level 2 audits.

 FCI identifies scope for CMMC Level 1 and 2?